On the Fringes of Reality

 The voice had changed.

 Martin noticed it on a Tuesday morning, waiting for the lift to descend from the ninth floor.
-The usual automated tone—that pleasant, genderless computer voice—had been replaced by something softer.
-More human.
+The usual automated tone—that pleasant, genderless computer voice meant to be obeyed without thought—had been replaced by something softer and more human.
 A woman’s voice, he thought, though he couldn’t be certain.

 “Please stand clear of the doors.”

-He stepped back automatically, letting Mrs. Okonkwo from 7C exit with her shopping trolley.
+He stepped back without thinking, letting Mrs. Okonkwo from 7C exit with her shopping trolley.
 She didn’t seem to notice anything odd.
-Martin pressed the button for the ground floor and tried to shake the feeling that he’d heard that voice before.
+Martin pressed the button for the ground floor and tried to shake the feeling that he’d heard the voice before.

-By Thursday, he’d almost convinced himself he’d imagined it.
+By Thursday, he’d almost convinced himself that he’d imagined it.
 The building was old—1960s brutalist converted to flats five years ago—and the lift had always been temperamental.
-Slow.
-Given to stopping between floors with a mechanical groan that suggested decades of resentment.
-A voice update seemed overdue.
+Slow, and given to stopping between floors with a mechanical groan that suggested decades of resentment.
+Yes, a voice update did seem overdue.

-The voice did sound a bit like her.
+The voice did sound a bit like hers.

 The lift had been fine for three days.
-Martin had started using the stairs anyway—good exercise, he told himself, though the truth sat heavier in his chest each morning.
+Martin had started using the stairs anyway—good exercise, he told himself, ignoring the truth, heavy though it sat in his chest.
 The voice.
-Sarah’s absence.
-The coincidence that wasn’t quite coincidental enough.
+Simone’s absence.
+The coincidence that was too striking to be a fluke.

-On Sunday evening, returning from the corner shop with milk and bread, he pressed the call button without thinking.
+On Sunday evening, returning from the corner shop, he pressed the call button without thinking.
 His knees ached.
 It was only six floors.

 The doors opened.
 Empty.